syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 ## Creating the SfSchedule Control with the Syncfusion Reference Manager

-Syncfusion Reference Manager is used to add   Syncfusion Tools in Visual Studio.
+Throughout Visual Studio, the **Syncfusion Reference Manager** is used to add tools to Syncfusion.

-To Add SfSchedule Control, follow the steps below:
+Follow the steps below to add `SfSchedule` control:

 1.Create a simple WPF application using Visual Studio.